stackforge/fuel-docs/pages/release-notes/v6-0/other/6040-murano.rst

   #.
 Log into one of the Controller nodes
      and execute the **source openrc** command
-     to import credentials and access OpenStack servces from the CLI.
+     to import credentials and access OpenStack services from the CLI.

   #.
 Get the service-id for the Murano service: